-"Focus on the Future" - Luke 9:51-62 - June 30, 2013
+"Moving On Up" - Luke 9:51-62 - June 26, 2016

-China's Chairman Mao made famous an ancient Chinese proverb, "A journey of a thousand miles begins with the first step", and there is a significant truth in that saying, a truth that is relatively easy to understand - no matter how long, how arduous a journey it will not be accomplished without that first step.
+China's Chairman Mao made famous an ancient Chinese proverb, "A journey of a thousand miles begins with the first step".
+There is a significant truth in that saying, a truth that is relatively easy to understand - no matter how long, how arduous a journey it will not be accomplished without that first step.
 In our gospel reading today we see the first step in the most significant journey of our faith, that fateful first step of Jesus toward Jerusalem, toward the cross, toward the tomb, toward the resurrection.

 Just as the first step that we take in a journey tends to set the tone and the nature of the trip, so too does this first step.
-The tone is serious, reflecting not only the trials and pain to come but also the huge significance of this particular journey.
+The tone here in this episode is serious, reflecting not only the trials and pain to come but also the huge significance of this particular journey.
 The text tells us Jesus "sets his face to go to Jerusalem."
 We can readily understand that this means that Jesus turned in the direction of that City of God, but there is also a strong hint here that "sets his face" is the action of assuming a mask of determination.

 I think the disciples caught that mood of seriousness from the determined look on Jesus' face.
-They must have sensed that this was no ordinary journey, no quiet amble through the Palestinian grain fields on a sunny day, helping themselves to do-it-yourself trail mix.
+They must have sensed that this was no ordinary journey; they surely recognized this was not like the quiet ambles through the Palestinian grain fields on a sunny day, helping themselves to do-it-yourself trail mix.
 This was no casual stroll down dusty highways, roaming where the Spirit willed, meeting and greeting, talking and teaching, helping and healing.
-This was now a trek with a purpose, a mission, a calling, and it was deadly serious.
+This looming journey begun with a determined step was now a trek with a purpose, a mission, a calling, and it was deadly serious.